 We talked about performance and issues.
-Now, let’s see how does Dgraph compare against Neo4j regarding features.Feature Dgraph Neo4j Production Features Highly available, Consistent, Fault tolerant Master-slave architecture (only full data replicas) Data Sharding Yes.
+Now, let’s see how does Dgraph compare against Neo4j regarding features.Feature Dgraph Neo4j Production Features Highly available, Consistent, Fault tolerant Single server architecture Distributed Yes.
 Data sharded and replicated across servers, using consensus for writes.
-No data sharding.
-Horizontal Scalability Yes.
+No. Only distributed query caching Horizontal Scalability Yes.
 Add servers to cluster on the fly to distribute data better.
-Supports only full data replicas Transactional Model Linearizability aka Atomic Consistency ACID transactions Backups Hot backups in RDF format available using the HTTP interface Hot full and incremental backups available only as part of paid enterprise edition HTTP API for queries and mutations Yes Yes Communication using clients over binary protocol Yes, using grpc Yes, using bolt protocol Bulk loading of graph data Yes, can load arbitrarily connected RDF data using dgraphloader Only supports loading relational data in CSV format using the loader Schema Optional (supports int, float, string, bool, date, datetime and geo types) Optional (supports byte, short, int, long, float, double, char and string types) Geospatial Queries Yes.
-Supports near, within, contains, intersects No. Not part of core database Query language GraphQL like which responds in JSON Cypher Order by, limit, skip and filter queries Yes Yes Authorization and authentication SSL/TLS and auth token based security (support by v1.0) Supports basic user authentication and authorization Aggregation queries Work in progress (support by v1.0) Supports count(), sum(), avg(), distinct and other aggregation queries Access Control Lists Work in progress (support by v1.0) Available based on roles as part of enterprise edition Support for plugins and user defined functions Work in progress (support by v1.0) Yes Browser interface for visualization Work in progress (support by v1.0) Yes
+No. Supports only full data replicas Transactional Model Linearizability aka Atomic Consistency ACID transactions Backups Hot backups in RDF format available using the HTTP interface Hot full and incremental backups available only as part of paid enterprise edition HTTP API for queries and mutations Yes Yes Communication using clients over binary protocol Yes, using grpc Yes, using bolt protocol Bulk loading of graph data Yes, can load arbitrarily connected RDF data using dgraphloader Only supports loading relational data in CSV format using the loader Schema Optional (supports int, float, string, bool, date, datetime and geo types) Optional (supports byte, short, int, long, float, double, char and string types) Geospatial Queries Yes.
+Supports near, within, contains, intersects No. Not part of core database Query language GraphQL like which responds in JSON Cypher Aggregation queries No Supports count(), sum(), avg(), distinct and other aggregation queries Order by, limit, skip and filter queries Yes Yes Authorization and authentication SSL/TLS and auth token based security (support by v1.0) Supports basic user authentication and authorization Access Control Lists Work in progress (support by v1.0) Available based on roles as part of enterprise edition Support for plugins and user defined functions Work in progress (support by v1.0) Yes Browser interface for visualization Work in progress (support by v1.0) Yes

 5. Principles behind Dgraph